Threadnaught/Nihilo/notes/addressing_scheme.md

 As referenced in my dissertation, addressing is an important but as yet neglected part of expanding Nihilo beyond a toy.

-A distinct, but intimatley related task is resolving.
-Resolving will build on addressing, allowing for efficent host discovery over the Nihilo protocol itself.
+A distinct, but intimately related task is resolving.
+Resolving will build on addressing, allowing for efficient host discovery over the Nihilo protocol itself.

 ## Minimal Implementation